AmoghBhagwat/ML-PrepCamp-CarDetection/README.md

 All the code can be found [here](https://colab.research.google.com/drive/1sex9STWvqv1hBeJGI0slh6G01__fgETO?usp=sharing).

 ### Custom RCNN
 I have implemented the code for generating region proposals and trained a CNN for classfying the region proposals.
-Due to time constraints, I could integrate all the code together but it can be done so easily.
+Due to time constraints, I could not integrate all the code together but it can be done so easily.
 Code can be found [here](https://colab.research.google.com/drive/1j7neHjlulyfK1yb_YQIhRKEvVfuPiP_I?usp=sharing)

 ## Instance Segmentation
 ### Yolov5